moogacs/docs.buf.build/docs/best-practices/style-guide.md

 Files should be named `lower_snake_case.proto` [(Why?)](../lint/rules.md#file_lower_snake_case)

-The following file options should have the same value, or all be unset, for all files that have the same package: [(Why?)](../lint/rules.md#package_same_)
+All of the file options below should have the same value, or all be unset, for all files that have the same package: [(Why?)](../lint/rules.md#package_same_)

 - `csharp_namespace`